Mahsa-Khalili/CARISPAWProject/README.md

 	USS-D - 2
 	USS-F - 3 (Not implemented as of 2019 August)
 	PiCam - 4 (Not implemented as of 2019 August)
-	LeWhl - 5 (Not implemented as of 2019 August)
-	RiWhl - 6 (Not implemented as of 2019 August)

 The program will then run all active sensors, trasmitting data via wifi to the remote laptop.